For Frederick Waits

 Little Stevie Wonder, McCoy Tyner, Soul!, Jazzmobile, M'Boom, Mulgrew Miller.....

-Freddie Waits is one of the great drummers of jazz.
-Besides simply sounding great and contributing to dozens of classic records, Waits, in his career and in his playing, was a connector between modern jazz, soul/funk/R&B, and the avant-garde, and he always had an ear toward the world’s great percussion traditions.
+Freddie Waits is one of the most important drummers in jazz.
+Besides simply sounding great and contributing to dozens of classic records, Waits, in his career and in his playing, was a connector between modern jazz, soul/funk/R&B, and the avant-garde, with an ear always bent toward the world’s great percussion traditions.

 To do Mr. Waits justice, he should have a huge, sprawling essay that traces his complete biography and career, winding its way through themes like the Great Migration, Black music education, Black show business, Motown, Detroit jazz, Black entrepreneurship, new media, drummers as an outsider group within the music community, self-determination, and fatherhood.

-Instead, what I offer here is some context, some chronology, musical highlights, and a few reflections.
+Instead, I’ve got some context, chronology, musical highlights, and a few reflections.
 Gratitude and respect for Freddie Waits.

-Playing drums on McCoy Tyner’s Time For Tyner, Gary Bartz’ Another Earth, and Bennie Maupin’s The Jewel In The Lotus is enough to make Waits historically important, but, as always with this singular figure, there was more.
+Playing drums on McCoy Tyner’s Time For Tyner, Gary Bartz’ Another Earth, and Bennie Maupin’s The Jewel In The Lotus is enough to make Waits historically important, but, as always, there was more.
 So much of what Waits did was uncommon at the time, but is de rigueur today.

-Waits was an early proponent of jazz education and dedicated teacher, first as a drummer in NYC’s city-and-state-funded Jazzmobile in 1968, later as a clinician.
-By the late 80’s Waits was teaching at the New School, and here’s a link to some Afro-Cuban bell patterns on Todd Bishop’s Cruise Ship Drummer site, courtesy Waits.
+Waits was an early proponent of jazz education and a dedicated teacher, first as a drummer in NYC’s city-and-state-funded Jazzmobile in 1968, later as a clinician.
+By the late 80’s Waits was teaching at the New School.
+Here’s a link to some Afro-Cuban bell patterns on Todd Bishop’s Cruise Ship Drummer site, courtesy of Freddie Waits.

 Waits worked in new media and new technology.
-For a time, Mr. Waits was a musical director and contractor for the the TV show Soul!, a New York City-made, nationally distributed PBS show.
-Soul! was hugely popular, featuring all Black artists playing to an all-Black audience.
+For a time, Mr. Waits was a musical director and contractor for the TV show Soul!, a New York City-made, nationally distributed PBS show.
+Soul! was hugely popular, featuring all Black artists in front of an all-Black audience.
 Waits often played with the featured artists, and here’s a link to Waits playing “Let’s Stay Together” with Mr. Al Green (fast forward to 49:15).

-Waits was a fully trained percussionist; he could read and write music, and was an accomplished mallet player.
-Waits’ marimba is prominent (and killing) with Bennie Maupin on The Jewel In The Lotus, and with M’Boom, the percussion ensemble founded by Max Roach in 1970.
+Waits was a trained percussionist and an accomplished mallet player.
+Waits’ marimba is prominent and happening with Bennie Maupin on The Jewel In The Lotus, and with M’Boom, the percussion ensemble founded by Max Roach in 1970.

 Frederick Douglas Waits was born April 27, 1940, in Jackson, Mississippi, a thriving city of nearly 100,000.
 He discovered the drums in childhood; by high school, Waits was listening to Dizzy, Miles, Bird, and Max, and gaining his first professional experience playing with master bluesmen John Lee Hooker, Sonny Boy Williamson (Rice Miller), and others.